dirleiro/phone-use-mental-health-capstone/README.md

 **Step 3: Engagement Metrics by Emotion**

 Next, I explored how emotions influence online engagement, focusing on likes, posts, comments, and messages per day.
 I created a set of box plots in R using ggplot2 to visualize these engagement metrics across each dominant emotion.
-The visualization is shown below:

 ![image](https://github.com/user-attachments/assets/a5350112-48b4-4f97-8eb3-f79817542bc4)